 Narcissists CV’s are often stories of self-love and grandiose and glorious self-worship.
-In organisations one may find their CV’s are overstated and full of every possible minor achievement which represents their grandiosity.
+In organisations, one may find their CV’s are overstated and full of every possible minor achievement which represents their grandiosity.
 Quite often their CV is also a fabrication as they lie routinely and rely on the statistic that only 20% of companies ever check out the claims made in senior appointment CV’s.

 The self-love focus relates to their focus on perfectionism, image creation, success, wealth and power.
-They May use plastic surgery, augmentation, gym, salons, day spas, to create and keep perfect body image.
+They May use plastic surgery, augmentation, gym, salons, day spas, to create and keep a perfect body image.
 They are preoccupied with fantasies of unlimited success, power, brilliance, beauty or ideal love.
 Their belief in themself is not rooted in reality as normally their image hides a litany of lies, deceptions, false claims, and actual under-achievement in life.

-An exception to this rule is the “functioning narcissist” whom actually does portray truth in what they claim, and does achieve greatness and achievement.
+An exception to this rule is the “functioning narcissist” who actually does portray truth in what they claim, and does achieve greatness and achievement.
 Such persons are quite powerful and driven to succeed, and normally do, but equally are cold, hard, ruthless, and suffer the absence of feelings, empathy or compassion that denote emotional intelligence and a value system rooted in “we” and not just “me”.

 A “functioning narcissist” still has many of the qualities noted in this article but will often not need to lie about their accomplishments as they are high performing and successful in their chosen field.
 They are still “lovers of self” in the narcissistic sense and are brutal and demanding in the ways noted for other narcissistic personalities.
-They also lack feelings and their value system is more-or-less tied to perfectionism which will often see them follow rules rather than moral codes.
+They also lack feelings and their value system is more or less tied to perfectionism which will often see them follow rules rather than moral codes.

 “Lovers of money”

 Narcissists are attracted to money as a demonstration of wealth, power, status and success.
-Money is an enabler for the Narcissist to surround themselves with symbols or “camouflage” of objects, trinkets, and environments which portray success, wealth, and power.
+Money is an enabler for the Narcissist to surround themselves with symbols or “camouflage” of objects, trinkets, and environments that portray success, wealth, and power.
 This is a critical part of their cover-up for having low self-esteem.
 The Narcissist then often physically does a physical “makeover” of dress, appearance and image, complete with stories of impressive achievements and contact with other professionals or famous people that make them look elitist, privileged or special.

-Both male and female Narcissists use money to convey and power and to impress.
-They also need money to furnish their image as they will often drive a flashy car, or shift to a prestigious suburb, or dress or be seen in special places to cultivate this idealised false self image.
+Both male and female Narcissists use the money to convey and power and to impress.
+They also need money to furnish their image as they will often drive a flashy car, or shift to a prestigious suburb, or dress or be seen in special places to cultivate this idealised false self-image.
 They put themselves on a pedestal and expect others to worship them as they worship themselves.

 Many Narcissists have been uncovered in the GFC living “the good life” on borrowed bank finance or illegally on clients’ monies.
-For example, Wall Street executives have been found to have lost their clients vast fortunes of money and investments whilst still generating and defending “success or performance” fees based on their unethical and poor behaviours.
-Under scrutiny they defend and reposition such behaviours and self awarded fees as their due and their “hard earnt” fortune .
+For example, Wall Street executives have been found to have lost their client’s vast fortunes of money and investments whilst still generating and defending “success or performance” fees based on their unethical and poor behaviours.
+Under scrutiny, they defend and reposition such behaviours and self-awarded fees as their due and their “hard earnt” fortune.
 The absence of concern for bankrupt clients, their own double standards and their uncovered hypocrisy goes to the heart of their unfeeling and unethical natures.
-In their world they simply brush off all concerns and challenges.
+In their world, they simply brush off all concerns and challenges.

-The display of wealth by Narcissists is tied to its portrayal of power, and is often accompanied by a typical act where in an understated, aloof way they simply convey “I’m special, can you not see that”.
+The display of wealth by Narcissists is tied to its portrayal of power, and is often accompanied by a typical act wherein an understated, aloof way they simply convey “I’m special, can you not see that”.
 They may use their money to portray the god-like lifestyle of a perfect home with opulence, finest furnishings, and hold grandiose entertaining parties or “events” at their “palace”.

 In social settings they often create an impression, is the life of party at external events to gather and keep attention, or is cool, aloof, and judgemental, rising above others in their god-like stance, “sniffing” at the dress, grooming or behaviour of others.